zelliott/asana/README.md

 1. Begin by building the first row of images.

-2. Scale the first image up to its maximum height (given the `maxRowHeight` constraint) and add it to the first row.
+2. Scale the image up to its maximum height (given the `maxRowHeight` constraint) and add it to the first row.

 3. If there is horizontal space on this row for another image, repeat step 2 with the next image.